go-broadcast/examples/cmd/grpc/README.md

-# Redis example
+# gRPC example

-This example shows how to scale out [broadcast](https://github.com/go-broadcast/broadcast) using [go-broadcast/redis](https://github.com/go-broadcast/redis).
+This example shows how to integrate [broadcast](https://github.com/go-broadcast/broadcast) with [gRPC](https://grpc.io/) server streams.
+The main piece of integration is in [server.go](https://github.com/go-broadcast/examples/blob/main/server.go) file

 ## Running the example